Bring Filmmaking to Your Classroom

 Students conceive, plan, shoot, edit and screen short films that speak about their lives and their community.
-R2R works in partnership with artists, classroom teachers and school administration to develop an interactive, immersive program fosters artistic expression for students.
+R2R works in partnership with artists, classroom teachers and school administration to develop an interactive, immersive program that fosters artistic expression for students.
 The program also encourages participation of parents and community members.
-Please contact us to design a workshop that meets your needs.

 Art Starts offers grants to bring this program to your school through Artists in the Classroom (AIC) — Grants for Schools.